 Strictly No Elephants is one of our favorite picture books to begin a discussion about inclusiveness with young readers.
+It highlights compassion, kindness, and the importance of welcoming all children, all the time.
 Check it out!

 Strictly no Elephants, written by Lisa Mantchev and illustrated by Taeeyn Yoo, begins with a simple statement: